The Factory: 1984–1987: 158 Madison Ave (22 East 33rd Street)

-Work
+The Factory milieu

-This trunk was used in Warhol's Silver Factory as a storage unit and film prop.
-Edie Sedgwick sits on this trunk in Vinyl.
-After Warhol's death in 1987, inside the trunk were found photographs, and photographic negatives by Billy Name, as well at the script of Up Your Ass by Valerie Solanas, which Warhol repeatedly told Solanas he had lost.
-This was one of the compounding reasons Solanas shot Warhol in 1968.
+This trunk was used at Warhol's Silver Factory as a storage unit and film prop.
+Edie Sedgwick sits on this trunk in Vinyl (1965).
+After Warhol died in 1987, negatives of photographs by Billy Name were found inside the trunk, as well as the script of Up Your Ass (1965) by Valerie Solanas, which was thought to have been lost.